Software-Improvement-Group/sigridci/docs/reference/client-script-usage.md

 3. Typically, you would use the `--publish` option when committing to the main/master branch, and you would *not* use it for pull requests.
 See below for more information.
 4. These files and directories are excluded *on top of* Sigrid's default excludes.
 By default, Sigrid excludes things like third party libraries (e.g. `/node_modules/` for NPM libraries, build output (e.g. `/target/` for Maven builds), and generated code.
 5. The `--subsystem` option can be used to map multiple repositories to the same Sigrid system.
 Refer to the [documentation on mapping repositories to systems](../organization-integration/systems.md) for more information.
+6. Include can be used to narrow down the upload to specific folders and/or files.
+In addition, exclude can be used to exclude files and folders from the included folders.
+7. Folders should always be surrounded by '/' characters

 ## What's the difference between `--publish` and `--publishonly`?